 All doors on the path of fire egress shall be single or double swing type.
-These shall comply with the requirements of NFPA 101 Fire and Life Safety Codes, (Note: if such doors also form part of a fire or smoke compartment, they shall maintain those properties in the closed position).
+These shall comply with the requirements of the BCA (Note: if such doors also form part of a fire or smoke compartment, they shall maintain those properties in the closed position).